Carlos Mauricio Valenti Perrillat: Biography

 The harmony of his color and the simplification process of his brush strokes recall the spirit that motivated the Impressionists school.
 His drawings and his hues with uncommon topics for that time define Valenti as a singular artist, in whom the searching spirit of conflicts that originate our existence was born.
 Some have considered him as the first expressionist in the Guatemalan painting.

 In 1912, together with painter Carlos Mérida, Valenti traveled to Paris, France, to continue studying painting.
 Shortly after his arrival, they visited Pablo Picasso to hand him a letter from Jaime Sabartés, referring them to him for his guidance in choosing an academy or a master for their painting classes.
-That is how both registered at the Vitty Academy, where they became disciples of the Dutch Kees van Dongen and the Spanish Hermenegildo Anglada Camarasa.
+That is how both registered at the Académie Vitti, where they became disciples of the Dutch Kees van Dongen and the Spanish Hermenegildo Anglada Camarasa.

 In time, Carlos Valenti started to notice that his diabetes, which he had suffered since very young, was affecting his vision more every day.
 Upon consultation with a specialist in Paris, he ordered him to rest and stay completely away from painting.
 This situation immersed him in a deep depression when all his plans became frustrated, and when he lost the main reason of his existence: Art.

 Two years before he had written: “… there are some among us that have the real faith – Art – for which you have to sacrifice yourself stepping over everything, to whom you have to render homage as a deity, give everything up for it; live only for your work… there, in the canvas, deposit an entire life, all our love; transmit to the painting everything that cannot be explained; live in it, deposit all our being, all the most saintly emotions that the artists’ heart experiences..”

 His end was tragic, as other artists’ ends were.
-When he was unable to devote himself totally to his passion – art – on October 29, 1912, he cut short his live with two shots to his chest.
+When he was unable to devote himself totally to his passion – art – on 29 October 1912, he cut short his live with two shots to his chest.